prageethw/vfarcic.github.io/devops23/on-site-workshop.md

 ## Outcome

-Fully operational local cluster with services and processes required for continuous deployment, logging, monitoring, and alerting, self-adaptation and healing.
+Fully operational local/aws cluster with services and processes required for continuous deployment, logging, monitoring, and alerting, self-adaptation and healing.

 ## Duration